0xAX/linux-insides/mm/linux-mm-2.md

 r = request_region(RTC_PORT(0), size, "rtc");
 ```

-Here `RTC_IO_EXTENT` is a size of memory region and it is `0x8`, `"rtc"` is a name of region and `RTC_PORT` is:
+Here `RTC_IO_EXTENT` is the size of the memory region and it is `0x8`, `"rtc"` is the name of the region and `RTC_PORT` is:

 ```C
 #define RTC_PORT(x)     (0x70 + (x))
 ```

-So with the `request_region(RTC_PORT(0), size, "rtc")` we register memory region, started at `0x70` and with size `0x8`.
-Let's look on the `/proc/ioports`:
+So with the `request_region(RTC_PORT(0), size, "rtc")` we register a memory region that starts at `0x70` and and has a size of `0x8`.
+Let's look at `/proc/ioports`:

 ```
 ~$ sudo cat /proc/ioports | grep rtc
 0070-0077 : rtc0
 ```

 So, we got it!
-Ok, it was ports.
-The second way is use of `I/O` memory.
-As I wrote above this way is mapping of control registers and memory of a device to the memory address space. `I/O` memory is a set of contiguous addresses which are provided by a device to CPU through a bus.
-All memory-mapped I/O addresses are not used by the kernel directly.
-There is a special `ioremap` function which allows us to covert the physical address on a bus to the kernel virtual address or in another words `ioremap` maps I/O physical memory region to access it from the kernel.
+Ok, that was it for the I/O ports.
+The second way to communicate with drivers is through the use of `I/O` memory.
+As I have mentioned above this works by mapping the control registers and the memory of a device to the memory address space. `I/O` memory is a set of contiguous addresses which are provided by a device to the CPU through a bus.
+None of the memory-mapped I/O addresses are used by the kernel directly.
+There is a special `ioremap` function which allows us to convert the physical address on a bus to a kernel virtual address.
+In other words, `ioremap` maps I/O physical memory regions to make them accessible from the kernel.
 The `ioremap` function takes two parameters:

 * start of the memory region;
 * size of the memory region;

-I/O memory mapping API provides functions for checking, requesting and release of a memory region as I/O ports API.
-There are three functions for it:
+The I/O memory mapping API provides functions to check, request and release memory regions as I/O memory.
+There are three functions for that:

 * `request_mem_region`
 * `release_mem_region`